wpbindt/hotel-kata/README.md

 - Unconfirmed

 A booking always starts with the status "Reserved".
+Bookings with status "Reserved" should be confirmed within 24h after creation.
+If so, the booking gets status "Confirmed".
+If not, the status of the booking becomes "Unconfirmed".

 A booking with status "Reserved" or status "Confirmed" blocks the availability of the booked room.
-Bookings with status "Reserved" should be confirmed within 24h.
-If not, the status of the booking becomes "Unconfirmed".
 Unconfirmed bookings can no longer be confirmed and do no longer block the availability of the room.

 Users should always be able to get the status of their booking.